veebee4/mousepediadb/README.md

 3. You will then be asked to give your app a name (must be unique) and select a region.
 Once these are completed click create app.

 4. You will now need to connect the Heroku app to the GitHub repository for the site.
 Select GitHub in the deployment section, find the correct repository for the project and then click connect.
+A choice is offered between manual or automatic deployment whereby the app is updated when changes are pushed to GitHub.

 5. Once the repository is connected, you will need to provide Heroku some config variables it needs to build the app.
 Click on the settings tab and then click reveal config vars button.
 You will now need to add the environment key/value variables except Development and DB_URL that were used in the env.py file: